 That the supposedly dissident Intercept would use this quote is instructive about how imbalanced the media’s reporting on Russia-gate has been.
 We have actual film of Japanese planes attacking Pearl Harbor and American ships burning – and we have the eyewitness accounts of thousands of U.S. soldiers and sailors.
 Yet, on Russia-gate, we only have the opinions of some “hand-picked” intelligence officials who themselves say that they are not claiming that their opinions are fact.
 No serious editor would allow a self-interested and unnamed source to equate the two in print.

 Journalist Max Blumenthal tweeted about it.
 British filmmaker and writer Tariq Ali posted it on his Facebook page.
 Ron Paul and Daniel McAdams interviewed me at length about the censorship on their TV program.
 ZeroHedge wrote a widely shared piece and someone actually took the time, 27 minutes and 13 seconds to be exact, to read the entire article on YouTube.
 I began a petition to HuffPost’s Polgreen to either explain the retraction or restore the article.
-It has gained more than 1,900 signatures so far.
+It gained 3,517 signatures.
 If a serious fact-check analysis was made of my article, it must exist and can and should be produced.

 Watchdogs & Media Defending Censorship